Raise & Breeding Splash Marans: Everything You Need to Know

 Splash x Splash Cross:

-This type of breeding is interesting for breeders who want to experience and to discover new chicken varieties and color combinations.
+This type of breeding is interesting for breeders who want to experience and discover new chicken varieties and color combinations.

 Splash x Black Cross:

-When you go to breed this type, you will only get one colour output which is blue.
-Only, blue chicks originate when you go to this type of breed.
+When you go to breed this type, you will only get one colour output, which is blue.
+Only blue chicks originate when you go to this type of breed.

 What are the Temperament and Personality Traits of Splash Marans?